From textile waste to building materials

 Here, textile fibres are combined with plastic fractions to create a stable composite material with consistent properties.

-turning textile waste into a new, usable raw material in other material cycles.
+transforming textile waste into a new, usable raw material in other material cycles.

 05.